 The customer service for sparring gloves is impressive, and their sales-rep Barbara is extremely helpful – as a plus they will happily replace gloves which fail due to defect.
 Allow 2 – 3 months at least for these gloves to arrive.

 Finally SPES Heavy Gloves have been popular for many years.
 While bulky they offer great protection – we do advise that you purchase the upgraded thumb protector.

 Red dragon gloves and Sparring Gloves

 This is what everyone is excited to get hold of.
 We’re fortunate now that there are many manufacturers.
-I’ll give a few here though talk to your fellow students about their experiences:
+We recommend swords with a relatively flexible blade, and if you’re intending to compete then most events don’t allow anything over 1.6kg, and 100cm in blade length.

 Delivery times for some makers are up to a year!! (usually it’s 3 months or so for most decent fabricators).

 NOTE: On the up-side many manufacturers don’t ask for money until your sword is ready so if you order you won’t have to pay until they ship it.

 Get the jacket first – trousers can be acquired later.
 When buying, ensure that the equipment is at least 350N rated.
 Many competitions and events require at least 350N for jackets.

 Our preferred jackets and trousers are from SPES, specifically their AP Range of Jackets.
 These come in different thicknesses/weights as well as sizes and colours, and are durable and popular in the community.
 The Standard AP is suitable for all intensities of longsword fencing.

 SPES also have elbow and knee protectors which are integrated into their range – these are essential equipment whether you get the SPES version or not.